Powerlearnproject/se-assignment-7-software-project-management-stephenonchieku1/README.md

 10. Project Closure:
     - What are the steps involved in the closure of a software project?
 Why is the project closure phase important, and what activities are typically performed during this phase?
+            Steps:
+                  Formal acceptance of deliverables, knowledge transfer to support teams, closure of contracts and documentation, evaluation of project success through lessons learned, and celebration of achievements.
+            Importance:
+                   Project closure ensures that all project objectives have been met, resources are released, and stakeholders are satisfied.
+It provides an opportunity to reflect on what went well and what could be improved for future projects.

 Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.